pawelgrzybek/pawelgrzybek.com/content/posts/2025-10-06-the-css-reset-again/index.md

 The `-webkit-font-smoothing: antialiased` is a macOS-only property, that disables the subpixel antialiasing.
 From my experience, it makes the website text look closer to the other OSs.
 David Bushell published ["What’s the deal with WebKit Font Smoothing?"](https://dbushell.com/2024/11/05/webkit-font-smoothing/) which aligns with my observations.

-## What others do that I like
+Adding the `color-scheme: light dark;` is like my favourite.
+A cheap version of having multiple themes with next to none effort.
+There is still a lot that every project needs to implement proper theming, but this is a good starting point.

+## More cool stuff

-While looking at dozens of resets maintained by some web folks, I picked the bits that I like that I may steal from time to time.
+Piles of CSS are going to land on top of my few-lines base, but as I go I keep a few rules in mind.
+I also looked at dozens of resets maintained by some web folks, and I picked the bits that I like.

 ### Apply correct direction for Google Translate results